nexusformat/definitions/manual/source/design.rst

     Levels in the NeXus hierarchy.
 May contain fields and other groups.

 :ref:`Design-Fields`
-    Multidimensional arrays and scalars representing the actual data to be stored
+    Multidimensional arrays and scalars representing the actual data to be stored.

 :ref:`Design-Attributes`
     Attributes containing additional metadata can be assigned to groups, fields, or :ref:`files <Design-FileAttributes>`.

 :ref:`Design-Links`
-    Elements which point to data stored in another place in the file hierarchy
+    Elements which point to data stored in another place in the file hierarchy.

 :ref:`Design-NeXusClasses`
-    Dictionaries of names possible in the various types of NeXus groups
+    Dictionaries of names possible in the various types of NeXus groups.

 :ref:`Design-NeXusApplications`
-    Describe the minimum content of a NeXus file for a particular usage case
+    Describe the minimum content of a NeXus file for a particular usage case.

 In the following sections these elements of NeXus files will be defined in more detail.